 19.4.1 Legal risks associated with whistleblowing

 A decision to make a whistleblowing disclosure can have far-reaching consequences and requires a careful assessment of the legal risks.
-Despite the protections afforded by PIDA, whistleblowers may be exposed to the risk of criminal investigation or prosecution if they are personally implicated in the conduct disclosed.
+Despite the protections afforded by the ERA, whistleblowers may be exposed to the risk of criminal investigation or prosecution if they are personally implicated in the conduct disclosed.
 Those in regulated professions may be vulnerable to regulatory or disciplinary action by their regulators or professional bodies.
-Where the matter potentially spans more than one jurisdiction, individuals will need to bear in mind that different jurisdictions apply different standards in the protection of whistleblowers.
+Where the matter potentially spans more than one jurisdiction, individuals will need to remember that different jurisdictions apply different whistleblower protection standards.
 Advice on local employment and possibly criminal laws should be sought where necessary.

 Whistleblowers might also commit criminal offences in the course of obtaining information to support their disclosures.
-Such offences might include securing unauthorised access to computer material, unlawfully obtaining personal data, unlawful interception of communications, theft or even fraud.
+Such offences might include securing unauthorised access to computer material,49 unlawfully obtaining personal data,50 unlawful interception of communications,51 theft or even fraud.
 Whistleblowers may also be vulnerable to civil actions for breach of confidence.

 As an alternative, section 73 of SOCPA provides that if an offender pleads guilty and offers assistance to an investigator or prosecutor, the sentencing court may pass a reduced sentence to reflect that assistance.